EhudKirsh/JavaScript-Basic-And-Complex-Math-Functions/README.md

 ,LCM=A=>A.reduce(lcm)

 /*--------------Polynomial General Solutions--------------*/
-//These find all the non-imaginary solutions for x @y=0
+//These find all the real and imaginary roots for x @y=0

 ,SolveLinear=(m,c)=>//y=m⋅x+c , m = gradient, c = y-intercep
     m==0?'No Gradient?
 No Root!':Number((-c/m).toFixed(3))